Boeing 727-100 triple-slotted Fowler flaps.

 Done, for now…

-A more detailed construction article will be included on my next DVD, "Modeling with modo, Volume Three - Jets!, which I expect to release in November, 2010.
-Stay tuned!
+A more detailed construction article is included in, "Modeling with MODO, Volume Three - Jets!, which was released in November, 2010.
+The model is also available in my 3D Catalog.